jkl24680/MKW-Simulation/README.md

 # AMS325-Final

 This project aims to simulate Mario Kart Wii in Python 3.11.
 Users are able to choose between 2-12 racers and visualize that number of CPUs racing along the track.
 Run this function by typing python mkw.py into the command line once you are in the same directory as mkw.py.
-After typing this command, type in an integer from 2 to 12 when the program prompts you to "Enter the number of racers"
+After typing this command, type in an integer from 2 to 12 when the program prompts you to "Enter the number of racers."

 Racer- This class initializes Racer objects for each participant in the computer-simulated race.
 Each racer is initialized with a certain name and weight.
 The maximum speed of each racer is initialized as a scalar (light: 23, medium: 25, heavy: 27) multiplied by a random float from 1 to 1.5.
 The acceleration is the maximum speed divided by a scalar (light: 3, medium: 4, heavy: 5).
 Each racer also has attributes that assist in item functionality (position, item, recently_used_item, distance_from_start, status, racers_passed, time_item_got, time_item_used, time_delay, using_item, action, shocked, marker, user_marker, TC_initial, TC_final, and finished).